MelieChopin/CookieEngine/ReadMe.md

   - change its component through the inspector
   - change scene by going in the file explorer, going into the save folder and double clicking on a save
   - change the world settings via the window for it
+  - pause the background music with L
+  - activate particle with P and Sound with it (also pause the background music)
+  - M (semi colon in qwerty) activate the  raycast with map (and enable "game input")
+  - change size of building with K,L,I,O
+  - add a building with ^ ( [ in qwerty)
+  - N add a unit
+  - b add an enemy
+  - press and hold click to start selection, and release to confirm selection
+  - g move your unit to the point your mouse is currently on

 ## Architecture & Features: